FGMEMBERS/Lockheed1049/ReadmeLockheed1049-jbsim.txt

 - cross feed emulation until speed-up X 3, when empty tank.
 - fakes the displacement to get the real range.
 - at rest, idle engine (700 RPM) may yet stop by very low pressure (altimeter 29.49 inhg).
+- at rest, idle engine (700 RPM) may stop by normal pressure (altimeter 29.89 inhg), when the RPM goes strongly below 700 RPM, by a curt throttle : visible by RPM oscillating around 700 RPM.

 Known problems 2D instrument
 ----------------------------